 There is also evidence to suggest that students who take part in CTE instruction go on to college at a higher rate and have a higher earning potential than their peers who don’t.

 Effective CTE programs share many characteristics: They help students learn within the context of real-world projects and scenarios.
 They highlight the connection between academic and technical knowledge.
-They incorporate modern equipment, technology and materials regularly used within a career field.
-They teach not just technical skills, but also important life skills needed for 21st century success, such as creative problem solving, collaboration and critical thinking.
+They incorporate modern equipment, technology, and materials regularly used within a career field.
+They teach technical skills and important life skills needed for 21st-century success, such as creative problem-solving, collaboration, and critical thinking.

-To support student success, modern CTE learning spaces must be carefully designed and equipped.
+Modern CTE learning spaces must be carefully designed and equipped to support student success.
 Here are four keys to designing future-ready CTE classrooms that effectively enable high-quality instruction.

-Talk with employers, professional organizations and other industry experts as you plan your needs and goals.
+Talk with employers, professional organizations, and other industry experts as you plan your needs and goals.
 Find out what equipment and technologies students should be using to learn the skills they’ll need to succeed in that career.
-Look to modern workspaces for inspiration as well: What does a typical office, lab space or other work environment look like in that field?
+Look to modern workspaces for inspiration: What does a typical office, lab space, or other work environment look like in that field?

-For CTE environments to support hands-on learning, students will need plenty of space to move around and work safely.
+For CTE environments to support hands-on learning, students need plenty of space to move around and work safely.
 They’ll need areas to store their tools and equipment.
-They’ll need power, connectivity and whatever other infrastructure is required to support the technologies they’re using.
-Think about factors such as power, storage and safety when designing CTE classrooms.
+They’ll need power, connectivity, and whatever other infrastructure is required to support the technologies they’re using.
+Think about factors such as power, storage, and safety when designing CTE classrooms.

 For example, use room dividers and/or strategically placed furniture to define learning spaces in ways that can be changed easily as necessary.
 Take advantage of movable furniture that can be arranged quickly into different configurations.
 Consider adding a “teachable moment” area in a non-traditional way, such as in the corner of an automotive lab.